-Disclosures pertaining to the University's retirement plans that are required by Statement No. 68 of the Governmental Accounting Standards Board are included in the University's financial statements for the years ended June 30, 2019 and 2018.
+Disclosures pertaining to the University's retirement plans that are required by Statement No. 68 of the Governmental Accounting Standards Board are included in the University's financial statements for the year ended June 30, 2021.

-(5) Post-Employment Benefits
+(5) Post-Employment Benefits:

 Pursuant to Section 112.363, Florida Statutes, the Florida Legislature established the Retiree Health Insurance Subsidy (HIS) to assist retirees of all State-administered retirement systems in paying health insurance costs.
-During the June 30, 2019 and 2018 fiscal years, the HIS program was funded by required contributions consisting of 1.66%, assessed against the payroll for all active employees covered in State-administered retirement systems.
+During the fiscal year ended June 30, 2021, the HIS program was funded by required contributions consisting of 1.66% of gross compensation, assessed against the payroll for all active employees covered in State-administered retirement systems.
 This assessment is included in the Florida Retirement System contribution rates presented in the State Retirement Plans footnote above.
 Eligible retirees, spouses, or financial dependents under any State-administered retirement system must provide proof of health insurance coverage, which can include Medicare.
-During the 2018-19 fiscal year, participants received an extra \$5 per month for each year of creditable service completed at the time of retirement; however, no eligible retiree or beneficiary may receive a subsidy payment of more than \$150 or less than \$50.
+During the fiscal year ended June 30, 2021, participants received an extra \$5 per month for each year of creditable service completed at the time of retirement; however, no eligible retiree or beneficiary may receive a subsidy payment of more than \$150 or less than \$30.
 If contributions fail to provide full subsidy benefits to all participants, the subsidy payments may be reduced or canceled.
-The station is a department of the University, therefore any other post-employment benefit liability is reported by the University, including liabilities, deferred outflows and deferred inflows of resources associated with future obligations.
+The station is a department of the University; therefore, any other post-employment benefit liability is reported by the University.

-(6) Risk Management Programs
+(6) Risk Management Programs:

 Pursuant to Section 1001.72(2), Florida Statutes, the Station participates in State self-insurance programs providing insurance coverage for property and casualty, workers' compensation, general liability, and fleet automotive liability.
-During the 2018-19 fiscal year, for property losses, the State retained the first \$2 million of losses for each occurrence with an annual aggregate retention of \$40 million for named aggregate retention, losses in excess of \$2 million per occurrence were commercially insured up to \$50 million for named wind and flood.
+During the 2015-16 fiscal year, for property losses, the State retained the first \$2 million of losses for each occurrence with an annual aggregate retention of \$40 million for named aggregate retention, losses in excess of \$2 million per occurrence were commercially insured up to \$50 million for named wind and flood.
 For perils other than named wind and flood, losses in excess of \$2 million per occurrence were commercially insured up to \$200 million; and losses exceeding those amounts were retained by the State.
 No excess insurance coverage is provided for workers' compensation, general and automotive liability, Federal civil rights and employment action coverage.
 All losses in these categories are completely self-insured by the State through the State Risk Management Trust Fund established pursuant to Chapter 284, Florida Statutes.
 Payments on tort claims are limited to \$200,000 per person and \$300,000 per occurrence as set by Section 768.28, Florida Statutes.
 Calculation of premiums considers the cash needs of the program and the amount of risk exposure for each participant.
 Settlements have not exceeded insurance coverage during the past three years.